cjbernal/SAP-Connect-Day-for-UX-Newtown-Square/README.md

 # SAP Connect Day for UX Newtown Square
-Here is where you will find the logon information for the hands-on exercises at SAP Connect Day for UX Newtown Square.
+Here is where you will find the logon information for the Smart Helper hands-on exercise at SAP Connect Day for UX Newtown Square.

 ## Smart Helpers in Action